Instruments Owned by Nippon Music Foundation

 “Ysaÿe”

-This violin bears the name "Ysaÿe" from the legendary Belgian violinist Eugene Ysaÿe (1858-1931).
-The inscription inside the violin, written in French with red ink, reads "This Del Gesù was the faithful companion of my career.
+This violin bears the name "Ysaÿe" from the Belgian violinist Eugène Ysaÿe (1858-1931).
+Inside the violin is an inscription written in French with red ink, "This del Gesù was the faithful companion of my career.
 Ysaÿe 1928".
 It is well-known for having taken part in the procession of Ysaÿe’s state funeral, being carried on a pillow in front of the virtuoso’s coffin.
 From 1965, it was owned by the world-renowned virtuoso violinist Isaac Stern (1920-2001).
-Nippon Music Foundation purchased “Ysaÿe” in 1998, and Stern continued to play it throughout his life.
+Nippon Music Foundation purchased "Ysaÿe" in 1998, and Stern continued to play it throughout his life.

 “Ysaÿe”